How To Create A Buyer Persona for Your Cannabis or CBD Business

 A coherent and in-depth buyer persona will help you use the appropriate tone of voice, the right language, help you address the specific needs of your ideal customer and help you fulfill their personal desires.
 In turn, this will help you relate to your customers as real humans and they will feel like you have a more personalized relationship with them.

-How To Create A Buyer Persona For Your Cannabis Business
+How To Create A Buyer Persona For Your Cannabis or CBD Business

 The first thing to understand is that you will probably have to create a separate buyer persona for different products and services.
 Because people may buy your different products or services for different reasons, a different buyer persona should also then be created for, and targeted to, each product or service.